RonFrancesca/AnalysisEssentiamodels-MTGJamendodataset/README.md

 ## Open the notebok in Google Colab

 The notebook can be directly open from Google Colab: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/RonFrancesca/Analysis_Essentia_models-MTG_Jamendo-dataset/blob/master/LargeScale_Dataset_Classification.ipynb)
+Read the Notebook instruction to properly change directories paths and run the notebook correctly.

 ## Clone or Download the repository